IanNoble-Visium/eli-dashboard/README.md

 - Reset Layout re-applies the active layout and fits view

 - Layout controls live in the Graph Controls panel with layout-specific spacing options

+#### Mini‑map Navigator (New)
+- Always visible in the top‑right of the Network Graph card (can be toggled)
+- Shows the full topology with compact node/edge rendering
+- Click any node in the mini‑map to center and zoom the main view to that area
+- Automatically stays in sync with the main graph and updates with the selected layout
+- Optimized for performance (smaller nodes, no arrows)

 ### Data Management
 - Comprehensive table view with events and snapshots